Data-Driven Nonlinear TDOA for Accurate Source Localization in Complex Signal Dynamics: Results

 We obtained satellite imagery from NASA's Earth Observing System Data and Information System (EOSDIS) Worldview application \cite{NASA}, which was collected every 10 minutes using Band 13 during the Creek Forest Fire in California in 2020.
 Each pixel in the imagery represents a 2-kilometer distance, and the estimated average fire propagation speed was 6-14 miles per hour \cite{safford20222020}.
 A snapshot of the evolution of the forest is shown in Figure \ref{fig:process_evolution} (middle).

 Similarly, satellite imagery was collected during the 2022 Tonga volcanic eruption and tsunami.
 Each pixel in the image represents a 2-kilometer distance.
 The estimated wave propagation speed during the tsunami was 1000 kilometers per hour \cite{omira2022global}.
-The evolution of the satellite imagery is shown in Figure \ref{fig:process_evolution} (right).
+The evolution of the wave is shown in Figure \ref{fig:process_evolution} (right).